Skip to main content

 Gitlab Integration

-Our GitLab integration allows you to import merge requests, issues and associated comments, commits and reviews into Keypup to create unique metrics around these entities and across multiple projects.
+Our GitLab integration allows you to import merge requests, issues, and associated comments, commits, events, and reviews into Keypup to create unique metrics around these entities and across multiple projects.

 Data coming from GitLab can be used to calculate overview metrics such as DORA metrics or to drill down on particular aspects of development, such as retrieving all pull requests currently requiring a peer review.